Erectile Dysfunction: A Complex Problem with Many Solutions

 Now at the Western Urological Clinic, Dr. Gange works to advance the field of urology and serve the community.
 He researches prostate cancer, BPH, prostatitis and more and is widely published.

 Locally, Dr. Gange is president of the Utah Healthy Living Foundation, which works to improve Utah's health through education and screenings.
-He also chairs the Prostate Cancer Task Force in Salt Lake, and is a frequent community lecturer.
+He is the former chair of the Prostate Cancer Task Force in Salt Lake, and former chief of surgery at St. Mark's.
+Dr. Gange lectures to physicians and lay audiences nationally.